The Scrambler

-A scrambler is a device or algorithm that performs a reversible transformation of a digital stream to give it the properties of a random sequence without changing the bit rate.
-This example uses scrambling with a pseudo-random binary sequence (PRBS) generated by an LFSR of length 15 with an initial value of 100101010000000.
+A scrambler is a device or algorithm that performs a reversible transformation of a digital stream to give it the properties of a random sequence without changing the transmission rate.
+This example uses scrambling with a pseudorandom binary sequence (PRBS) generated by an LFSR of length 15 with an initial value of 100101010000000.

-Next, we consider the implemented scrambling and descrambling scheme.
-It and bitwise comparison of the operation of this algorithm are shown in the figure below.
+Next, let's look at the implemented scrambling and descrambling scheme.
+It and a bitwise comparison of the operation of this algorithm are shown in the figure below.

-Let's run this model using the run function we described and save the bit error results.
+Let's run this model using the startup function described by us and save the results of the bit error.

 function run_model(name_model)